The process of gathering content from clients is a bottleneck for almost every web agency.

 And you’ve probably got better things to do than chase content.

-I speak with countless agency owners that sign up for Content Snare who want to get content from clients faster and with less editing.
+Countless agency owners sign up for GoWP and Content Snare who want to get content from clients faster and with less editing.
 Some have a great process already, some don’t.
 Over time, this has built up a picture of what is and isn’t working with content collection.

 This post summarises those lessons.
 Implement them in your agency to streamline your content collection and keep those projects moving.